-The Safer Christchurch Interagency Group consists of 21 partners, including Christchurch City Council, who are working together to make Christchurch a safer place in which to work, play, live and visit.
+Safer Christchurch is governed by multiple agencies who are working together to make Otautahi/Christchurch a safer place in which to work, play, live and visit.

-The Safer Christchurch Strategy, adopted in 2005 and reviewed again in 2008, provides the framework for a co-ordinated community and agency response to crime prevention, injury prevention and road safety.
+The Safer Christchurch Strategy [PDF, 2.5 MB], adopted in 2005, reviewed in 2008, and refreshed in 2016, provides the framework for a coordinated community and agency response.

-All initiatives under the strategy helped Christchurch in achieving accreditation in 2008 as an International Safe Community, based on criteria developed by the World Health Organisation (WHO).
+All initiatives under the strategy helped Christchurch in achieving accreditation in 2008 and re-accreditation in 2016 as an International Safe Community, based on criteria in the Safe Communities model endorsed by the World Health Organization (WHO).